sssoz/pkp-annual-report/_sections/03-development.md

 ### OJS Around the World

 > &hellip;OJS has survived (and even thrived) in an often dire-looking funding climate.
 It has survived because it addresses a very real need on the part of its large user base, one recognized not just by its users, but also by funding institutions, libraries, universities, and advocacy groups.
-OJS, having been originally conceived as a strategic intervention into the world of journal publishing, now shapes a significant portion of that world.

-&ndash; [Mind the Gap, 2019]
+OJS, having been originally conceived as a strategic intervention into the world of journal publishing, now shapes a significant portion of that world. <cite>&ndash; [Mind the Gap, 2019]</cite>